steffenfritz/mxcheck/README.md

 It checks
   * DNS records: A, MX, PTR, SPF, MTA-STS, DKIM
+  * AS Number and AS Country
-  * for the support of StartTLS and the certificate
+  * the support of StartTLS and the certificate
   * open ports: 25, 465, 587
   * and if the server is an open relay